fergonco/fergonco.github.io/_posts/2018-10-12-Form-based authentication on single page applications with Spring Security.md

 which:

 - installs an exception handler to return 403 whenever an unauthenticated user accesses the protected resource.
+This is actually the default behavior of Spring Security, but the call to *formLogin* to setup form-based login overrides it.
 - installs success and failure handlers for login and logout.
-These handlers are instances of an inner class:
+These handlers are instances of an inner class that returns in all cases a status code received as a parameter:

 {% highlight java %}
 	class HTTPStatusHandler